bazelbuild/tulsi/site/docs/gettingstarted.md

    Note that if you haven't already saved the project, you'll be asked to do so the first time you add a config.
 You can save the project pretty much wherever you like, but you'll get the most benefit out of checking it into your source tree so it may be shared by other developers on your team.
+The project bundle is entirely shareable apart from the `tulsiconf-user` files, which contain settings that are likely to be user specific (such as absolute paths).

    ![ForcedProjectSave](/images/0060_ForcedProjectSave.png "Save project")